MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/installation-setup-iothub.md

 ## Step 3: Authorize Azure app connection

-After you’ve installed all required Azure resources, click **Authorize** to configure the Dynamics 365 connector connection API.
-When you configure the connection API you’ll need to enter your Dynamics 365 subscription account.
-See more details in the topic on [Authorize API connection between Dynamics 365 and AzureIoT](./cfs-authorize-api-connection.md).
+After you’ve installed all required Azure resources, select **Authorize** to configure the Dynamics 365 connector connection API.
+When you configure the connection API, you’ll need to enter your Dynamics 365 subscription account.
+See more details in the article on [Authorize API connection between Dynamics 365 and AzureIoT](./cfs-authorize-api-connection.md).

 Back in Dynamics 365 Field Service, go to **Settings** > **Providers** to see your Azure IoT Hub subscription connected as an IoT provider.